We may collect Personal Information from you in the following ways:

 On Achieved Personnel’s devices.
 Achieved Personnel may access your Personal Information via their own computers, tablets, or mobile devices.
 However, it is our policy that all Personal Information or confidential information must only be stored on the Managed Systems or on a password-protected device.

-Personal Information may be stored in, or transferred to, countries outside of the jurisdiction in which you reside – Specifically in the US.
+Personal Information may be stored in, or transferred to, countries outside of the jurisdiction in which you reside – specifically in the US.
 We are a US-based company.
 The laws of the US may offer less protection to your Personal Information than the jurisdiction in which you may reside.
 If you are submitting personal information to us, then you are granting us permission to process and store your information in the US.
-For more information, see How Your Personal Information Is Handled Internationally, below.
+For more information, see Section I. below regarding Data Rights For Those in the EEA, UK, and Switzerland.

 We take the following steps to secure your Personal Information:

 Technical Safeguards.
 We keep your electronically stored Personal Information in secure online and offline facilities and implement appropriate measures to protect your Personal Information against accidental or unlawful destruction, loss, change, damage, or unauthorized access.
-See Sections F (2 & 3).
+See Sections F.

 Organizational Safeguards.
 We maintain security policies that govern all Personal Information.
 All Achieved Personnel are made aware of these policies, and we have procedures in place to train Achieved Personnel on implementing these policies.
 Failure to properly secure confidential and/or Personal Information results in discipline.
 Achieved periodically assesses compliance with these policies.